 Remove the Tape

 To remove the tape, simple grab the end of the tape hanging off the fretboard and pull the rest of the tape off the fretboard.
 Do not just rip the tape off.
 Be careful because you do not want to take finish off the side of the neck or fretboard.

 After the tape is removed, drip some oil soap on the fretboard.
 Use a piece of #0000 steel wool to rub the oil soap into the wood and clean the frets and fretboard.
 Then wipe the excess oil soap off the fretboard with a rag.

-Fret Dressing a Guitar with a Maple Fretboard.
+How to Fret Dress a Guitar with a Maple Fretboard

 Follow the same exact steps discussed above to dress the frets on a guitar with a maple fretboard except the follow: